Michalx106/RaspberryPiServer2/client/README.md

 # Raspberry Pi Metrics Dashboard (Vue 3)

 This project is a Vue 3 + Vite single-page application that visualizes live and historical Raspberry Pi metrics.
-It polls REST endpoints for current CPU/memory/temperature readings and renders a Chart.js line chart for historical trends.
+It listens to a server-sent events (SSE) stream for real-time updates, falls back to REST polling if the stream is unavailable, and renders a Chart.js line chart for historical trends.

 ## Prerequisites